druids/django-pymess/docs/sms.rst

 Backends
 --------

-Backend is class that is used for sending messages.
-Every backend must provide defined API by ``pymess.backends.sms.SMSBackend`` class.
+Backend is a class that is used for sending messages.
+Every backend must provide API defined by ``pymess.backends.sms.SMSBackend`` class.
 SMS backend is configured via ``PYMESS_SMS_SENDER_BACKEND`` (ex. ``SMS_SENDER_BACKEND = 'pymess.backend.sms.sns.SNSSMSBackend'``).
-There are currently implemented these SMS backends:
+There are currently implemented following SMS backends:

 .. class:: pymess.backend.dummy.DummySMSBackend

   Backend that can be used for testing.
-SMS is not send but is automatically set to the ``DEBUG`` state.
+SMS is not sent, but is automatically set to the ``DEBUG`` state.

 .. class:: pymess.backend.sns.SNSSMSBackend